mLoaDs/XeXtractor/README.md

 # XeXtractor
-XeXtractor is a generic XEX tool box. from HellDoc
+XeXtractor is a generic XEX tool box for XBox360 from HellDoc

 http://helldoc.blogspot.com